Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: Results

 The structure of the precipitation pattern and its sensitivity to the entrainment rate align with the behavior observed for OLR and humidity.
 The removal of parameterized convection tend to produce an organized precipitation pattern embedded within the general circulation.
 This circulation–precipitation coupling is more efficient at removing tropospheric water than when parameterized convection is used.
 This is consistent with a positive feedback mechanism that strengthens the circulation’s ability to dry the troposphere, as precipitation becomes more concentrated and organized within it.
 Such a feedback is common in ITCZ dynamics and plays a key role in shaping the coupling between precipitation patterns and circulation \citep[e.g.][]{dixit-2018}.

 Parameterized convection tends to disperse precipitation and reduce maxima in convergence zones.
+This effect shares similarities with the cluster-scale sensitivity reported in \cite{takasuka-2026}, where convective clusters tend to be larger in spatial extent but weaker in precipitation rates when parameterized convection is used.
+On seasonal to climatological scales, tropical precipitation is closely linked to local SST \citep[e.g.][]{good-2021}.
+In a simple fixed-SST framework, a deep convection scheme that captures the mean sensitivity to SST leads to an accurate representation of the climatological precipitation pattern.
+Giving the fixed SST framework, deep convection pararameterization may be efficient at representing this sensitivity and redistribute, on average, precipitation more realiscally.

-Finally, parameterized convection and low entrainment rates allow the precipitation pattern, OLR, and humidity biases to improve.
-By contrast, achieving comparable reductions in these biases -- such as obtaining radiative balance across all latitudes -- appears challenging in simulations without deep convection.
+Finally, parameterized deep convection -- even when diluted with low entrainment rates -- allow the precipitation pattern, OLR, and humidity biases to improve.
 Further investigation is needed to determine whether better tuning or improvements in the representation of physical processes, such as changes in microphysics or turbulence, could achieve this balance without degrading other aspects of the simulated climate.
 Additionally, since the model uses the hydrostatic assumption, the role of non-hydrostatic effects should be examined, although some studies suggest they may not significantly affect results at such resolution \citep[e.g.][]{dueben-2020}.
+The effect of ocean coupling warrants further investigation.
 Finally, whether the convection scheme is still required at this resolution remains to be confirmed.